-Unlike other Bitcoin-based NFTs before it, ordinal NFTs do not use Bitcoin’s OP_RETURN field, which allows users to submit arbitrary data on-chain.
+Unlike other Bitcoin-based NFTs before it, ordinals do not use Bitcoin’s OP_RETURN field, which allows users to submit arbitrary data on-chain.
 Instead, it uses the transaction witness section of a Bitcoin block and tapscripts, the scripting function made possible by Bitcoin’s 2021 Taproot upgrade.

 Counterparty, Rare Pepes, and the return of Bitcoin NFTs

-Before we get deeper into ordinal NFTs, let’s take a walk through time at other attempts at NFTs on Bitcoin.
+Before we get deeper into ordinals, let’s take a walk through time at other attempts at NFTs on Bitcoin.